ShawnWebDev/Blogging-System/README.md

    * Displaying it with a JavaScript Front-End Framework.

 ## Requirements
-* Tech Stack:
+1. Tech Stack:
-  * Java Spring Boot, MySQL, JWT (for authentication), Angular or Vue + Typescript, Docker, Nginx, AWS (EC2, ECR)
+   * Java Spring Boot, MySQL, JWT (for authentication), Angular or Vue + Typescript, Docker, Nginx, AWS (EC2, ECR, S3)
-* CRUD operations on Blog Posts, Post Comments, and Users:
+2. CRUD operations on Blog Posts, Post Comments, and Users:
    * Filter posts by category, author, and/or date_updated.
-* Single Page App
+3. Single Page App
-* Security:
+4. Security:
    * Role-Based Access to differentiate between user and admin.
    * Secure endpoints with JWT and Rate limiting.
    * CORS on the front-end.
-* Structured logging.
+5. Structured logging and observability.

 ## Architecture
 Will follow a multi-tier architecture of: